Arranged overdrafts can be ideal if you need to borrow a little extra money to tide you over every now and then.

 If you don’t have an arranged overdraft

 If your account is empty, we’ll reject payments unless they’re payments as described above.
-Starting in April we’ll charge you 39% EAR (variable) if you go overdrawn, and we’ll cap these charges at £15.50 per month, so you’ll never pay more than that.
+We’ll charge you 39% EAR (variable) if you go overdrawn, and we’ll cap these charges at £15.50 per month, so you’ll never pay more than that.

 Check if you're eligible for an overdraft